Selenium: Biological role

-2 GSH + H2O2----GSH-Px → GSSG + 2 H2O

-The thyroid gland and every cell that uses thyroid hormone use selenium, which is a cofactor for the three of the four known types of thyroid hormone deiodinases, which activate and then deactivate various thyroid hormones and their metabolites; the iodothyronine deiodinases are the subfamily of deiodinase enzymes that use selenium as the otherwise rare amino acid selenocysteine.
-(Only the deiodinase iodotyrosine deiodinase, which works on the last breakdown products of thyroid hormone, does not use selenium.)
+The thyroid gland and every cell that uses thyroid hormone also use selenium, which is a cofactor for the three of the four known types of thyroid hormone deiodinases, which activate and then deactivate various thyroid hormones and their metabolites; the iodothyronine deiodinases are the subfamily of deiodinase enzymes that use selenium as the otherwise rare amino acid selenocysteine.

-Selenium may inhibit Hashimoto's disease, in which the body's own thyroid cells are attacked as foreign.
-A reduction of 21% on TPO antibodies is reported with the dietary intake of 0.2 mg of selenium.

 Increased dietary selenium reduces the effects of mercury toxicity, although it is effective only at low to modest doses of mercury.
-Evidence suggests that the molecular mechanisms of mercury toxicity includes the irreversible inhibition of selenoenzymes that are required to prevent and reverse oxidative damage in brain and endocrine tissues.
-An antioxidant, selenoneine, which is derived from selenium and has been found to be present in the blood of bluefin tuna, is the subject of scientific research regarding its possible roles in inflammatory and chronic diseases, methylmercury detoxification, and oxidative damages.
-It seems as though when mercury levels in a marine fish rise, so do the selenium levels.
-To the knowledge of researchers, there are no reports of mercury levels exceeding that of selenium levels in ocean fish.
+Evidence suggests that the molecular mechanisms of mercury toxicity include the irreversible inhibition of selenoenzymes that are required to prevent and reverse oxidative damage in brain and endocrine tissues.
+The selenium-containing compound selenoneine is present in the blood of bluefin tuna.
+Certain plants are considered indicators of high selenium content of the soil because they require high levels of selenium to thrive.
+The main selenium indicator plants are Astragalus species (including some locoweeds), prince's plume (Stanleya sp.), woody asters (Xylorhiza sp.), and false goldenweed (Oonopsis sp.).